mdn/webextensions-examples/selfify/README.md

 * a sidebar including HTML, CSS, and JavaScript
 * a content script
-* three images, each of a different beast, packaged as web accessible resources
+* a web page template, packaged as web accessible resources

 When the extension loads the user is offered a file picker and drop zone as methods to choose an image file.